reply-fr/sustainable-personal-accounts/PITCHME.md

 <!-- _paginate: false -->
 ![bg left 90%](./media/backlog-generation.svg)

-## <!-- fit -->:dancers: We are the future
+## <!-- fit -->Experiment, then innovate

-“ As an innovative employee,
+👷 As an innovative employee,
 I want to test emerging technology breakthroughs and stick at competitive edge.

-Please help me to sketch ideas on cloud platform before contributing to our software and data products. ”
+🧪 Please help me to sketch ideas on cloud platform before contributing to our software and data products.

 ---

 ## :sparkles: Sustainable Personal Accounts

 __What?__ SPA provides an entire AWS account to every cloud practitioner of an enterprise.
-Yes, this can mean 1,000s of AWS accounts to manage.
+Yes, this can mean 10,000s of AWS accounts to manage.

-__Why?__ Because collective business agility relies on individuals.
-Enlarge access to AWS console, SDK and API to accelerate innovation.
+__Why?__ Collective business agility relies on individuals.
+Democratize access to AWS console and tools to accelerate innovation.

-__How?__ SPA automates the management of AWS personal accounts at scale, by implementing maintenance windows on each account.
+__How?__ SPA automates the management of AWS personal accounts at scale, with maintenance windows on each account.
 Central teams can purge resources, enforce corporate guardrails and update shared blueprints periodically and automatically.

 ---
 ## :rainbow: Guiding Principles